 Hi, I’m Coach Chloe.
 If you are stuck, I have some questions and suggestions that might help.

 Before you play have a look at the rewards table and think about what your best option is.
 Remember to consider what you think your opponent will do.

 You could play with a reward other than points to make the game more interesting.

 You find yourselves engaged in a three player laser tag duel.
 Read on!

-3/ Randomly distribute a piece of paper to each person.
+3. Randomly distribute one of the pieces of paper to each person.
 This will be their ‘accuracy’.
 Make sure other players can see your piece of paper.

-11/ Continue playing until at least one person remains standing or everybody is hit.
-If you are the only person who hasn’t been hit you win the round.
+11. Continue playing until one person remains standing or everybody is hit.
+If you are the only person who hasn’t been hit, you win the round.